Take Me Away! DIY Virtual Tours of Famous Chateaux in France

 This lovely Renaissance chateau was completed in 1536.
 If you have a passion for gardens, this is the chateau for you.
 Villandry is renowned for its beautiful landscaped gardens.
 There are acres of decorative ponds, arbors, a maze, fruity trees, vineyards, and themed gardens.

 You get a bird's eye view of the gardens from the chateau's only medieval remnant, the donjon of the keep.
 The chateau now offers a virtual tour of its famed gardens and a virtual video tour of both the chateau and gardens on its website.
-You can also take a virtual tour on Google Arts & Culture and virtually attend an online exhibit about Villandry's famed oriental ceiling.

-6. Chateau D'Angers
+6. Chateau d'Angers

 Angers was the fiefdom of the powerful dukes of Anjou and the Plantagenets.
 The formidable Chateau d'Angers is an impressive black and stone affair, ringed by battlements and 17 watch towers.
 The "black" stone is actually blue schist.

 The chateau houses one of France's great treasures -- the 14th century Apocalypse Tapestry, the Tenture de l'Apocalypse.
 Louis I, Duke of Anjou, commissioned the set of tapestries from Hennequin de Bruges in 1375.
 The 300+ foot tapestry depicts the story of Judgment Day.